Cracko298/MC3DS-WorldManager/README.md

 # 3DSWorld2FWO_Console
-A WIP Manager for MC3DS for Minecraft 3DS Worlds.
-Including allowing users to Convert them to FWO and back.
+- A WIP World Manager for MC3DS.

+Basically, Checkpoint is too slow, and JKSM doesn't like Minecraft New Nintendo 3DS Edition.
+Do this is the alternative.

+Fast, simple, and Easy-to-use.